-Last night, Rosa and I watched a movie on the I-pad.
-"A Tale of Love and Darkness" is Natalie Portman's screen adaptation of Amos Oz's memoir of his boyhood, ending with his mother's suicide.
-It's a tragic narrative, and especially poignant to watch inside a tent pitched deep in the Lithuanian countryside.
-Oz's father, Arieh, grew up here, raising cattle and vegetables outside of Vilna.
+Last night, Rosa and I watched a movie downloaded on my tablet.
+A Tale of Love and Darkness is Natalie Portman's screen adaptation of Amos Oz's boyhood memoir, ending with his mother's suicide.
+It's especially poignant to watch inside a tent pitched deep in the Lithuanian countryside.
+Oz's father, Arieh, grew up here, raising cattle and vegetables with his family outside of Vilna.
 His mother, Fania, came from Rivne, in the Ukraine.
-Throughout the film, she dreams of the Old Country, of sleeping out under the stars in the verdant landscape where all of her family and friends were later murdered by the Nazis.
-She struggles with the contrast between her green, fertile homeland in Europe and the parched desert air around her refuge in Jerusalem.
-I'd seen the film once before, but viewing it here really brought aspects of Fania and Arieh's experiences to life.
+As the young couple struggle to make their way in the parched and parochial desert of 1940s Jerusalem, Fania still yearns, tragically, for the lost romantic verdure of the Old Country, recalling her childhood nights sleeping out under the stars in the forests where her family and friends were murdered by the Nazis.
+I'd seen the film once before, but viewing it here gave flesh and blood to the pathos of Fania and Arieh's lives.

-I have a family connection to Srednik: my great grandmother, Toba Nakka (Tillie) Kagan was born here in April of 1868, to Reize and Notel Kagan.
+I have a significant family connection to Srednik: my great grandmother, Toba Nakka (Tillie) Kagan was born here in April of 1868, to Reize and Notel Kagan.
 At 17, she married Rabbi Mendel Finkelstein and moved with him to Kovno.
 I wish I knew how they met!
 Perhaps it was an arranged marriage.
-My father never met either of his grandparents and even my own grandmother only met her in-laws once, very briefly.
-I've often wondered: Were they upset at Joe Fink(elstein) for becoming a Reform rabbi?
-Was my grandfather embarrassed to have his progressive, German-Jewish American wife and kids see his Old World parents?
+My father never met either of his grandparents and even my grandmother, Janice Gutfreund Fink Denner, only met her in-laws once, very briefly.
+I've often wondered: Were Joe Fink(elstein)'s parents upset with him for leaving the fold of Orthodoxy to become a Reform rabbi?
+Was my grandfather embarrassed to introduce his progressive, American Jewish wife and kids to his Old World parents?
 Alas, I will never know.

 Almost everyone who lived on the river banks owned a little boat, and for a payment of two kopeks carried people across the river to Seredzius on the opposite bank and back.
 A few lived by providing services to the vacationers who came in the summer.